PLOS/ambraproject/Quickstart-Guide.md

 ### Directories

-You will need to create a home directory for the Ambra project, a configuration directory, and a datastore for crepo.
+You will need to create a home directory for the Ambra project, a configuration directory, and a datastore for CRepo.

 Example:
 ```bash